RedHatRanger/RHCE9Vagrant/rhce-practice-questions/03_install_collections.md

 3. Install the collections:

-i) create a directory "collections" under /home/student/ansible/ ii) using the url "https://galaxy.ansible.com/download/ansible-posix-1.5.4.tar.gz" to install ansible.posix collection under the mycollections directory. iii) using the url "https://galaxy.ansible.com/download/community-general-9.2.0.tar.gz" to install the community-general collection under the mycollections directory.
+i) create a directory "mycollections" under /home/student/ansible/ ii) using the url "https://galaxy.ansible.com/download/ansible-posix-1.5.4.tar.gz" to install ansible.posix collection under the mycollections directory. iii) using the url "https://galaxy.ansible.com/download/community-general-9.2.0.tar.gz" to install the community-general collection under the mycollections directory.
 ----------------------------------------------------------------------------